dnelson86/arepo/documentation/source/config-options.md

-Normally, the snapshots produced with a FOF group catalogue are stored in group order, such that the particle set making up a group can be inferred as a contiguous block of particles in the snapsot file, making it redundant to separately store the IDs of the particles making up a group in the group catalogue.
+Normally, the snapshots produced with a FOF group catalogue are stored in group order, such that the particle set making up a group can be inferred as a contiguous block of particles in the snapshot file, making it redundant to separately store the IDs of the particles making up a group in the group catalogue.
 By activating this option, one can nevertheless force to create the corresponding lists of IDs as part of the group catalogue output.